-On reseller accounts, each account is separate from the other, typically with each having their own cPanel account.
+On reseller accounts, each account is separate from the other, typically with each having their own cPanel account (or other control panel).
 Resources are still shared, and the security of the server itself is hardened by the provider.

 With a VPS, you get to select from a number of options, most noticeably the number of vCores, RAM, diskspace and bandwidth.
 Thus, you can lease just the right mix of memory and processing power to match your exact hosting requirements for everything from e-commerce applications to stand alone WordPress sites.

 Unmanaged VPS services can go as low as $1 per month, but I wouldn’t expect much from those types of plans.
 Of course, there are a number of free control panels available, but the majority of prospects either already have cPanel or are similar with it – and that panel doesn’t come free.
 To top it off, cPanel recommends a minimum of 2GB of RAM to run properly.

 Some upper level VPS packages can easily cost more than a dedicated server, but when comparing specs, they often match up well and are essentially the better solution.

 What virtual private servers offer are a go-between the price of a shared or reseller account and the price of a dedicated server.
 Not only that, but they offer control and flexibility in the types of programs and applications that can be run on them.